mnane34/myDrivers-DHT11-STM32/README.md

 # 🖥️ Test Highlights

-You can easily test the LCD using the following code snippet
+You can easily test the DHT11 sensor using the following code snippet

 <pre><code class="language-c">#include "main.h"
 #include "DHT11.h"